ipb-halle/k8sTicket/docs/HowTo.md

 # Setting up k8sTicket on exisiting Deployments
 In this tutorial we describe how to setup k8sTicket with applications that are already deployed in Kubernetes.
 ## Existing configuration
-We assume that your exisiting application is deployed at least with 3 configurations: A Deployment, a Service and an Ingress definition.
+We assume that your exisiting application is deployed at least with 3 definitions: A Deployment, a Service and an Ingress definition.
 ### DeploymentSpec
 This yaml deploys the application GoldenMutagenesisWeb with two replicas in the namespace example in Kubernetes.

 ````yaml
 apiVersion: apps/v1